alexvanven/MeasuringMeaningClass/Week-1.2.md

     ## Olga      1    1      1    1  1
     ## Bo        0    0      0    0  0

 To make an *affiliation matrix* we would follow the same steps.
-Only the rows and columns are (often) not of similar length.
+The rows and columns are, in that case, (often) not of similar length.
 And the names for rows and columns would be different.

 ``` r
 zero <-c(0,0,0)